Wordsmithing Magic from the Crossroads

 Thus, my Card of the Week began.
 I’ve now written over 1,000 of these weekly analyses.

-Over the years, my clients, students, site visitors, colleagues, and friends finally prevailed upon me to consolidate all my posts into an organized reference book.
+Over the years, my clients, students, site visitors, colleagues, and friends asked, nudged, urged, and finally prevailed upon me to consolidate all my posts into an organized reference book.

 I will continue to post one card a week, but no longer keep an ongoing archive, since that’s what the book will be.
 Makes sense, right?

-Stay tuned for lots of news and updates along the way!
+Stay tuned for news and updates along the way!

 Mockup graphic of a purple book under construction with stars in the background